© John Wiley & Sons Ltd

 Following the title page, the main document should include the following sections (in order): abstract, introduction, materials and methods, results, discussion, literature cited, tables, figure legends, figures, appendices, and supplementary materials.
 Details for specific sections are listed below.

-Title page – (separate document) includes the title; running head; the names, affiliations, and e-mail addresses of all authors, acknowledgments, and article type.
+Title page – (For purposes of Double Blinding, please upload this as a separate document) includes the title; running head; the names, affiliations, and e-mail addresses of all authors, acknowledgments, and article type.
 E-mail addresses for every author are required.

-Abstract - includes a one-paragraph abstract, and up to eight key words/phrases.
+Abstract & Keywords - includes a one-paragraph abstract, and up to eight key words/phrases.
 Abstracts should not contain citations or abbreviations and should be 200 words or less.

 Statistical results - in-line statistical results should be presented as test-statistics, and degrees of freedom as subscript(s) to test-statistics, e.g. F1,12 = ... or t8 = ..., P